 When designing a best practice approach to digital investor onboarding, the primary goal should be to automate and enable straight-through processing where possible, particularly for low-risk investors.
 With an end-to-end Digital Investor Lifecycle Management solution, Transfer Agents and Fund Administrators can benefit from an API-first ecosystem that supports a managed-by-exception approach.

 The onboarding case can be digitally directed through all internal approval processes across the middle and back office – from account origination, compliance, legal to account opening.
 This is achieved with an integrated, rules-based workflow along with seamless integration with front-office systems to automate the consumption, processing and internal routing of client and investor information.

 2. Compliance by Design

-AS firms can further automate the regulatory compliance process with a robust regulatory rules engine that accurately calculates the exact AML/KYC rules and other regulations (tax, derivatives, market reform rules etc.) in scope based on particular inputs from the investor portal, including client entity, jurisdiction, funds used etc. From here, it assigns a classification and an appropriate client risk rating to the legal entity, which dictates the appropriate level of customer due diligence required.
-Both the investor and compliance team benefit from swift indication of the exact data and documents required to fulfil multi-jurisdictional regulatory obligations.
+AS firms can further automate the regulatory compliance process with a robust regulatory rules engine that accurately calculates the exact AML/KYC rules and other regulations (tax, derivatives, market reform rules, etc.) in scope based on particular inputs from the investor portal, including client entity, jurisdiction, funds used, etc. From here, it assigns a classification and an appropriate client risk rating to the legal entity, which dictates the appropriate level of customer due diligence required.
+Both the investor and compliance team benefit from swift indication of the exact data and documents required to fulfill multi-jurisdictional regulatory obligations.